Hossrod/SerialMonitor/README.md

 ## Serial Monitor
 This is a lightweight app for monitoring incoming serial port data.
-Designed around monitoring the output of microcontrollers such as Arduino or ESP32, etc. Its main feature is configurable syntax coloring to help visualize events of interest.
-It's also meant to run for long periods of time (weeks to months) with large amounts of data without bogging app system down.
+Designed around monitoring the output of microcontrollers such as Arduino or ESP32, etc.

+Its main feature is configurable syntax coloring to help visualize events of interest.
+It's also meant to run for long periods of time (weeks to months) with large amounts of data without bogging the app or system down.

 ## Project Status
 ![alpha](https://img.shields.io/badge/status-alpha-blue)